exanauts/ExaPF.jl/docs/src/quickstart.md

 or get the indexing of the PV buses with
 ```@repl quickstart
 nbus = PS.get(pf, PS.NumberOfBuses())
-pv_indexes = PS.get(pf, PS.PVIndexes())
+pv_indexes = pf.pv;
 ```

-However, a [`ExaPF.PowerSystem.PowerNetwork`](@ref) object stores only the **physical** attributes of the network, independently of the mathematical formulations we can use to model the network.
-To choose a particular formulation, we need to pass the object `pf` to an [`ExaPF.AbstractFormulation`](@ref) layer.
+However, a [`ExaPF.PowerSystem.PowerNetwork`](@ref) object stores only the **physical** attributes of the network.
+To choose a given mathematical formulation, we need to pass the object `pf` to an [`ExaPF.AbstractFormulation`](@ref) layer.
-Currently, the only layer implemented is the polar formulation, with the [`ExaPF.PolarForm`](@ref) structure.
+Currently, only the the polar formulation is provided with the [`ExaPF.PolarForm`](@ref) structure.
 In the future, other formulations (e.g. `RectangularForm`) may be implemented as well.